aestrad7/Tecnical_test_RAG_LK_2024/README.md

 - Seeks to test the usability of the models locally for a quick test
    - It is concluded that it is possible but slower, so the tests shown will be done with gpt-3.5_turbo
 - A **local** vector storage solution is proposed
-   - It is discarded and after reading the documentation a little it is concluded to use the vector store [chroma](https://github.com/chroma-core/chroma)
+   - the use of a local vector storage using *DocArrayHnswSearch* is discarded and after reading the documentation it is concluded to use the vector store [chroma](https://github.com/chroma-core/chroma)
 - ![alt text](sagemaker_documentation/images/Notebook1_arch.png)

 ## [rag_v2_1_chroma_chunk_500_naive](notebook/rag_v2_1_chroma_chunk_500_naive.ipynb)